Ghanshyam144/Book-Pal/README.md

 - ⭐ **Rated Books List:** Rate the books you've read and keep a record of your ratings.
 The Rated Books List allows you to view and manage your rated books, helping you remember and recommend your favorite reads.

-- 🌈 **User-Friendly Interface:** BookBuddy features a user-friendly interface with intuitive navigation and visually appealing design elements.
+- 🌈 **User-Friendly Interface:** Book-Pal features a user-friendly interface with intuitive navigation and visually appealing design elements.
 Enjoy a smooth and engaging experience as you explore books and manage your reading journey.

 ## Technologies Used